github/opensource.guide/features/wikis/index.md

 ## Adding Pages

 Wiki pages can be organized into directories any way you choose.
-The special page file `Home.ext` (where the extension is one of the supported formats) will be used as the entrance page to your wiki.
+The special page file `Home.ext` (where the extension is one of the supported formats) functions as the entrance page to your wiki.
 If it is missing, an automatically generated table of contents will be shown instead.

-By default, your wiki will feature a sidebar that lists all of your pages.
-When you add new pages, they will be added to the sidebar automatically.
-To manage sidebar content yourself, click the "Edit" link and select whatever custom content you would like to display on each page.
+By default, your wiki includes a sidebar that lists all of your pages.
+When you add new pages, they will be added to the sidebar automatically and listed in alphabetical order.

 ![Screenshot of a sidebar]()

 Sidebar content is saved in a file named `_Sidebar` and, like wiki pages, can use any of format supported by [GitHub Markup](http://github.com/github/markup).
 Sidebars affect all pages in their directory and any subdirectories that do not have a sidebar file of their own.

-## Cloning Your Wiki
+You can also add custom text content to your sidebar.

 ## Syntax Highlighting